About

 🌎 Travel Grant: 2nd HKU Next-Gen Finance PhD Workshop

-Presentations: ABFER 13th Annual Conference Poster Session (scheduled 2026)
+Presentations: ABFER 13th Annual Conference Poster Session (scheduled 2026), 6th Greater China Area Finance Conference (scheduled 2026)

 Political Ideology and Durable Spending